 The Mephisto Waltz was a cinematic production from producer Quinn Martin, best known as producer of tv series such as The Untouchables (1959-63), The Fugitive (1964-7) and The Streets of San Francisco (1972-7).
 Martin recruited director Paul Wendkos, an extremely prolific television director who had worked on most of Martin’s shows, including directing some of eeriest episodes of Martin’s ultra-paranoid science-fiction series The Invaders (1967-8).

 The Mephisto Waltz was made in a clear attempt to replicate the success of Rosemary’s Baby (1968).
 It has the same plot as Rosemary’s Baby – of a wife gradually discovering that her husband is involved in black magic, the same sinister coven around her who start killing witnesses and so on.

 Paul Wendkos made several other cinematic films, little of note, except perhaps several of the Gidget movies.
 Almost all his work has been in television in a five-decade career beginning in the 1950s.
-He has made several genre tv films including Fear No Evil (1969) about a ghostbusting duo, the deathdream fantasy Haunts of the Very Rich (1972), The Legend of Lizzie Borden (1974), a further Rosemary’s Baby copy Good Against Evil (1977), a remake of The Bad Seed (1985) and the ghost story From the Dead of Night (1989).
+Between the 1970s and end of the 1990s, Wendkos made a long list of tv films including classics like The Brotherhood of the Bell (1970) and several genre entries with Fear No Evil (1969) about a ghostbusting duo, the deathdream fantasy Haunts of the Very Rich (1972), The Legend of Lizzie Borden (1974), a further Rosemary’s Baby copy Good Against Evil (1977), a remake of The Bad Seed (1985) and the ghost story From the Dead of Night (1989).